tanghongxin/nodejs-demo/README.md

-It's recommended be considered as a practice for Design Pattern and MVC-LIKE framework.
+It's recommended to be considered as a practice for Design Pattern and MVC-LIKE framework.

 ## 📝 Usage
 ```bash